dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 This XML configures the build system to remove platform-based filename patterns under specific conditions:

-- Don't compile C# code that includes _*.Android.cs_ in the filename, if you aren't building for Android.
+- Don't compile C# code whose filename ends with _.Android.cs_, if you aren't building for Android.
-- Don't compile C# code that includes _*.iOS.cs_ in the filename, if you aren't building for iOS or MacCatalyst.
+- Don't compile C# code whose filename ends with _.iOS.cs_, if you aren't building for iOS or MacCatalyst.
-- Don't compile C# code that includes _*.Windows.cs_ in the filename, if you aren't building for Windows.
+- Don't compile C# code whose filename ends with _.Windows.cs_, if you aren't building for Windows.

 > [!IMPORTANT]
 > Filename-based multi-targeting can be combined with folder-based multi-targeting.
 For more information, see [Combine filename and folder multi-targeting](#combine-filename-and-folder-multi-targeting).